LEGISLATIVE ACTION INFORMATION

 MPRA cooperates with public, private, and volunteer agencies to assure provision of quality park, recreation and conservation programs.

-2025 State Legislative Priorities
+2026 State Legislative Priorities

 BUILDING HEALTHY INDIVIDUALS & COMMUNITIES

-• SMOKING MPRA has endorsed initiatives to create smoke-free environments for all citizens.
+• SMOKING For years, MPRA has endorsed initiatives to create smoke-free environments for all citizens.
 We support the general efforts to increase the tobacco tax, currently the lowest in the nation, which would encourage smoking cessation.
 Additionally, we support the use of the increased tax revenue to be used for programs that promote healthy and active lifestyles.

 • ALCOHOL & DRUG ABUSE Alcohol and drug use is widespread and ranks as one of the nation’s most serious health problems.
 The problem should be addressed at the individual, community, state, and national levels.
 MPRA supports legislation similar to the Anti-Drug Act of 1988, promoting community services and partnerships designed to target alcohol and drug abuse prevention through education, training, and recreation projects.
+New legislation should promote collaborations among alcohol and drug abuse prevention, treatment and rehabilitation, juvenile justice, education, housing, employment, social welfare, parks and recreation, and physical and mental health programs.
+MPRA stands ready to cooperate fully to assist our communities to promote a drug-free society.
+MPRA encourages legislative measures to eliminate the term “recreation” from any association with drugs or alcohol.
+An example would be replacing “Recreational Marijuana” with “Non-Medicinal Marijuana.”

 • FUNDING The state should lead in developing policies, practices, and funding infrastructure to promote physical activity and healthy lifestyles that best utilize existing parks and recreation facilities.
 We recommend support for making parks and recreation agencies eligible for all state-funded programs targeting youth and adults for healthy physical activities, life skills development, environmental education, and crime prevention/intervention.